tidianelyds-art/Twilio-OpenAI-WhatsApp-Bot/README.md

 ## Getting Started

-To use this application, you will need to have API keys for OpenAI and Twilio, as well as NGROK for local testing.
-Once you have those, follow these steps:
+To get started, follow these steps:

 1. Clone the repository to your local machine:
    ```bash